This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is elder neglect diagnosed?

-Your caregiver will examine your body closely to look for any health problems caused by neglect.
-He will ask questions about your health.
-He may ask you if you have been eating properly, taking medicines, and bathing.
-He may also ask you questions about your carer.
+Your healthcare provider will examine your body closely to look for any health problems caused by neglect.
+He or she will ask questions about your health.
+He or she may ask you if you have been eating properly, taking medicines, and bathing.
+He or she may also ask you questions about your carer.

 - Blood and urine tests: Blood and urine tests may be done to check for health problems, such as malnutrition and infection.

-- X-rays: You may need x-rays if you have pressure ulcers or bruising.
-Caregivers may use these pictures to see if there is an infection in the bone near a pressure ulcer.
+- X-rays: You may need x-rays if you have pressure injuries or bruising.
+Healthcare providers may use these pictures to see if there is an infection in the bone near a pressure injury.
 They may also check to see if your bones are bruised or broken.
 X-rays of your chest and abdomen may also be taken.

 How is elder neglect treated?